SpakowitzLab/wlcsim/README.rst

 chain polymer(s) using various coarse-grainings where applicable.
 This code performs Monte Carlo or Brownian dynamics simulations.

-The wlcsim projects also contains various related code in PYTHON.
-These include a more modern Browning dynamics simulation as well as a number of analytical calculations.
+The wlcsim projects also contains various related code in Python  These include a more modern Browning dynamics simulation as well as a number of analytical calculations.
 For more details on these see :ref:`wlcsimpy`.